chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 </table>

 ### Part II: Data Adjustment
 We need to generate partition the $(g,t)$ cells in our data according to whether and when they switch treatment.
-Keep in mind that, since the outcome is observable every 4 periods, we need to generate a variable with four values earmarking (g,t) cells such that:
+Keep in mind that, since the outcome is observable every 4 periods, we need to generate a variable at the (g,t) level through which we can earmark not-yet-switchers (here including never-switchers) and switchers in either a non-missing year or 1, 2, or 3 periods before a non-missing year.
+To generate this partition, we can move along the following steps.
-1. treatment has never changed since the start of the panel or treatment has changed (at least once) at t and the change occurred in a non-missing outcome year
-2. treatment has never changed since the start of the panel or treatment has changed (at least once) at t and the change occurred the year before a non-missing outcome year
-3. treatment has never changed since the start of the panel or treatment has changed (at least once) at t and the change occurred two years before a non-missing outcome year
-4. treatment has never changed since the start of the panel or treatment has changed (at least once) at t and the change occurred three years before a non-missing outcome year

-To generate this partition, we can do as follows:

 #### a) Identify whether treatment has changed within each group